+So you created an Oracle deck.
 The term “Oracle deck” includes Tarot, LeNormand and Kipper paradigms as well as an incredible array of stand-alone designs.
 In fact, a deck of standard poker cards becomes an Oracle Deck when used that way.
-The number of decks available to purchase now is definitely in the thousands; Print On Demand and crowd-sourced funding has greatly expanded a designer’s options from licensing to a major publisher or paying to print, store and then sell hundreds of copies.
+The number of decks available to purchase now is definitely in the thousands; Print On Demand and crowd-sourced funding has greatly expanded a designer’s options.
+It wasn’t all that long ago that your options were trying to license your deck to a major publisher or paying up-front to print, store and then sell hundreds of copies.

 Licensing a deck to a traditional publishing company (US Games, Llewellyn, etc) offers perhaps the greatest retail distribution, although for a reduced share of revenue, with long launch times. and loss of control.
 And is still a rare occurrence as each company generally has only a small number of new releases each year.

 There are 3 other ways to publish your deck; each a variation of ‘self-publishing’.

 At one time, the only way to self-publish a book (or deck) at a reasonable cost-per-copy was to have a printer do a run of 500 or more copies.
 This is still an option, although the investment of money, time and energy to have a deck printed in bulk and then have to store, market and sell it oneself is extensive.
 Inventory, shipping, sales taxes, damaged or missing shipments- all those details!

 Back in the dark (pre-Internet) days, advertising would be done on radio, in newspapers, or in magazines.
 Payment would often be sent via a cheque- which took forever to clear.
 Not impossible to make money, but requiring a huge investment.
 While paperback books can now be inexpensively printed in smaller runs, the marketing and distribution work remains.